google/cdep/doc/authoring.md

 Prequisites: Github account, read [Anatomy of a CDep Package](https://github.com/google/cdep/blob/master/doc/anatomy.md)

 In this tutorial we'll author a BoringSSL package and host it on Github.
-This tutorial runs on Ubuntu but it should work with simple modifications on MacOS and Windows.
+This tutorial runs on Ubuntu but it should work with some modifications on MacOS and Windows.

 ## Step 1 -- Fork BoringSSL on Github
 Navigate to https://github.com/google/boringssl and click the Fork button.